ossobv/gocollect/README.rst

 Not doing now:

+- [docs] Docs from manpage into README.
+More docs about installing on non-standard systems through make tgz.
+- [client] Fix so the installer prefers /usr/local by default.
 - [client] Optional background job for pushing authlogs?
   ``journalctl -f -l SYSLOG_FACILITY=4 -o json``
 - [client] Inotify (or similar) to watch changes.